 Always include the shipping cost upfront in the cart, and try to offer shipping that has very specific delivery estimates.

-Even despite your best efforts, abandoned carts will still happen.
-You next line of defense is having a strategic follow up response, which is basically Sales 101.
+Despite your best efforts, abandoned carts will still happen.
+You next line of defense is having a strategic follow-up response, which is basically Sales 101.

 Set your site up with triggers for email auto responses that contact your customers when they leave a cart full of items.
 The email can gently remind them that they have a cart waiting to check out, because believe it or not, people do forget these things.
 Knowing that they can click a link and be instantly taken right back to checkout may be all the incentive they need.

-If you want to provide even more incentive, offer a small discount for carts over a certain amount, and remind them that the discount can expire soon, along with any other sales they may have taken advantage of.
+If you want to provide even more incentive, offer a small discount for carts over a certain amount.
+Also, rremind them that the discount can expire soon, along with any other sales they may have taken advantage of.
 That should light a fire for sure — if they were serious about buying in the first place.